openkfw/TruBudget/doc/adr/0007-execution-architecture-overview.md

 ## Decision

-EEPPortal can be deployed either locally or in the cloud using Docker.
+EEP-Portal can be deployed either locally or in the cloud using Docker.
 Interfaces are exposed via web interface and via blockchain connection.

 ![Overview of architecture](./0007-execution-architecture-overview.png)